WeblateOrg/weblate/docs/user/files.rst

 Replace existing translation file
     Existing file is replaced with new content.
 This can lead to loss of existing translations, use with caution.
+Update source strings
+    Updates source strings in bilingual translation file.
+This is similar to what :ref:`addon-weblate.gettext.msgmerge` does.

 There is also an option for how to handle strings needing edit in the imported file.
 Such strings can be handle in one of the three following ways: "Do not import", "Import as string needing edit", or "Import as translated".